npg70/galbreath-old/people/galbreath-orsla-1745-galbreath.md

 She married 22 Dec 1772 in Campbeltown[^orsla-marriage] to **Archibald Galbreath**, perhaps son of [James Galbreath](galbreath-james-1713.md) and Margaret Adam, born in 1743.

+Unfortunately most data is circumstantial
+* The marriage record provide no additional details
+* The baptism records of the children provide no biographical or geographical details.
+* The children appeared to have died before 1855 as they do not appear in civil records.

 Children of Archibald and Orsla Galbreath:[^children]

 1. *James Galbreath*, bp.
 3 Nov 1773[^james-birth]